toe-ho/oucru-vital-agent/docs/prd/architecture/02-agent-design.md

 ## Your Capabilities
 You have access to the following tools:
-- load_signal_file: Load CSV or Parquet waveform data into numeric samples with sampling metadata
+- load_signal_file: Validate CSV or Parquet waveform data and return a signal_ref plus sampling metadata
 - compute_sqi: Compute an overall ECG or PPG quality score
 - compute_sqi_windowed: Compute per-window SQI values for segment-level quality analysis
 - preprocess_ppg: Filter, normalize, and detect peaks in PPG signals